runicscribe/worldbuilding-docs/dae-machina/world/geography/index.md

 ### Grove of Infinities

-Intersection of several Gyldraed domains, moslty of various forests, which unusually enough, have not merged.
+Intersection of several Gyldraed domains, mostly of various forests.
+Normally, such a place would result in dryads merging together into one being, if the forests blended together enough, or a region where the dryads would be too weak to manifest, if the forests did not.
+However, the native dryads have deliberately cultivated divisions between their respective domains in this region, so that they can retain some level of power and autonomy.
+These divisions means that there appear to be many paths leading away from the grove, but all of them eventually blend into trackless forest.
+Each demense is also dominated by a particular tree species near the grove, though the adjoining forests tend to be more mixed.

-Closest thing that existis to a Gyldraed community.
+The grove is the closest thing that existis to a Gyldraed community on Dael, and spans much of eastern Mhidda.

 ### World's Edge